-And God said, “Let there be light,” and there was light.
-And God saw that the light was good.
-And God separated the light from the darkness.
-God called the light Day, and the darkness he called Night.
-And there was evening and there was morning, the first day.
+Now the earth was formless and empty, darkness covered the surface of the watery depths, and the Spirit of God was hovering over the surface of the waters.
+Then God said, ‘Let there be light,’ and there was light.
+God saw that the light was good, and God separated the light from the darkness.
+God called the light ‘day,’ and He called the darkness ‘night.’
+Evening came and then morning: the first day.

-And God said, “Let there be an expanse in the midst of the waters, and let it separate the waters from the waters.”
-And God made the expanse and separated the waters that were under the expanse from the waters that were above the expanse.
+Then God said, ‘Let there be an expanse between the waters, separating water from water.’
+So God made the expanse and separated the water under the expanse from the water above the expanse.
 And it was so.
-And God called the expanse Heaven.
-And there was evening and there was morning, the second day.
+God called the expanse ‘sky.’
+Evening came and then morning: the second day.

-And God said, “Let there be lights in the expanse of the heavens to separate the day from the night.
-And let them be for signs and for seasons, and for days and years, and let them be lights in the expanse of the heavens to give light upon the earth.”
+Then God said, ‘Let there be lights in the expanse of the sky to separate the day from the night.
+They will serve as signs for festivals and for days and years.
+They will be lights in the expanse of the sky to provide light on the earth.’
 And it was so.
-And God made the two great lights—the greater light to rule the day and the lesser light to rule the night—and the stars.
-And God set them in the expanse of the heavens to give light on the earth, to rule over the day and over the night, and to separate the light from the darkness.
+God made the two great lights—the greater light to have dominion over the day and the lesser light to have dominion over the night—as well as the stars.
+God placed them in the expanse of the sky to provide light on the earth, to dominate the day and the night, and to separate light from darkness.
 And God saw that it was good.
-And there was evening and there was morning, the fourth day.
+Evening came and then morning: the fourth day.

-And God said, “Let the waters swarm with swarms of living creatures, and let birds fly above the earth across the expanse of the heavens.”
-So God created the great sea creatures and every living creature that moves, with which the waters swarm, according to their kinds, and every winged bird according to its kind.
+Then God said, ‘Let the water swarm with living creatures, and let birds fly above the earth across the expanse of the sky.’
+So God created the large sea-creatures and every living creature that moves and swarms in the water, according to their kinds.
+He also created every winged bird according to its kind.
 And God saw that it was good.
-And God blessed them, saying, “Be fruitful and multiply and fill the waters in the seas, and let birds multiply on the earth.”
-And there was evening and there was morning, the fifth day.
+So God blessed them, ‘Be fruitful, multiply, and fill the waters of the seas, and let the birds multiply on the earth.’
+Evening came and then morning: the fifth day.

-And God said, “Let the earth bring forth living creatures according to their kinds—livestock and creeping things and beasts of the earth according to their kinds.”
+Then God said, ‘Let the earth produce living creatures according to their kinds: livestock, creatures that crawl, and the wildlife of the earth according to their kinds.’
 And it was so.
-And God made the beasts of the earth according to their kinds and the livestock according to their kinds, and everything that creeps on the ground according to its kind.
+So God made the wildlife of the earth according to their kinds, the livestock according to their kinds, and creatures that crawl on the ground according to their kinds.
 And God saw that it was good.

-Then God said, “Let us make man in Our image, after Our likeness.
-And let them have dominion over the fish of the sea and over the birds of the heavens and over the livestock and over all the earth and over every creeping thing that creeps on the earth.”
+Then God said, ‘Let Us make man in Our image, according to Our likeness.
+They will rule the fish of the sea, the birds of the sky, the livestock, all the earth, and the creatures that crawl on the earth.’

-And God blessed them.
-And God said to them, “Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.”
-And God said, “Behold, I have given you every plant yielding seed that is on the face of all the earth, and every tree with seed in its fruit.
-You shall have them for food.
-And to every beast of the earth and to every bird of the heavens and to everything that creeps on the earth, everything that has the breath of life, I have given every green plant for food.”
+God blessed them, and God said to them, ‘Be fruitful, multiply, fill the earth, and subdue it.
+Rule the fish of the sea, the birds of the sky, and every creature that crawls on the earth.’
+God also said, ‘Look, I have given you every seed-bearing plant on the surface of the entire earth and every tree whose fruit contains seed.
+This food will be for you, for all the wildlife of the earth, for every bird of the sky, and for every creature that crawls on the earth—everything having the breath of life in it.
+I have given every green plant for food.’
 And it was so.
-And God saw everything that he had made, and behold, it was very good.
-And there was evening and there was morning, the sixth day.
+God saw all that He had made, and it was very good.
+Evening came and then morning: the sixth day.

-Thus the heavens and the earth were finished, and all the host of them.
-And on the seventh day God finished His work that He had done, and He rested on the seventh day from all His work that He had done.
-So God blessed the seventh day and made it holy, because on it God rested from all his work that He had done in creation.”
+So the heavens and the earth and everything in them were completed.
+By the seventh day God completed His work that He had done, and He rested on the seventh day from all His work that He had done.
+God blessed the seventh day and declared it holy, for on it He rested from His work of creation.”